Émile Coué: The Coué Method: Underlying principles

 Coué thus developed a method which relied on the principle that any idea exclusively occupying the mind turns into reality, although only to the extent that the idea is within the realm of possibility.
 For instance, a person without hands will not be able to make them grow back.
 However, if a person firmly believes that his or her asthma is disappearing, then this may actually happen, as far as the body is actually able physically to overcome or control the illness.
-On the other hand, thinking negatively about the illness (ex.
-"I am not feeling well") will encourage both mind and body to accept this thought.
-Likewise, when someone cannot remember a name, they probably will be unable to recall it as long as they hold onto this idea (i.e., "I can't remember") in their mind.
-Coué realised that it is better to focus on and imagine the desired, positive results (i.e., "I feel healthy and energetic," and "I can remember clearly").
+On the other hand, thinking negatively about the illness (e.g., "I am not feeling well") will encourage both mind and body to accept this thought.
+Likewise, when someone cannot remember a name, they probably will be unable to recall it as long as they hold onto this idea (e.g., "I can't remember") in their mind.
+Coué realised that it is better to focus on and imagine the desired, positive results (e.g., "I feel healthy and energetic," and "I can remember clearly").